Ryan Esson: Hereford United

-On 17 March 2008 he joined Hereford United until the end of the season, as cover for the injured Michael Ingham.
+On 17 March 2008, Esson joined Hereford United until the end of the season, as cover for the injured Michael Ingham.
 He made his one and only appearance for the Bulls on the final day of the season, playing 90 minutes against Grimsby Town.
 He was released by Hereford on 19 May 2008.

 Inverness CT

-On 15 July 2008 Esson completed a free transfer to Inverness Caledonian Thistle, signing a two-year contract.
+On 15 July 2008, Esson completed a free transfer to Inverness Caledonian Thistle, signing a two-year contract.
 He was a regular in the squad which won the First Division championship in 2009–10.
 Throughout the 2010–11 season he was the first choice 'keeper, ahead of Jonathan Tuffey.
 He was voted 'Player of the Season' for the 2011–12 campaign.
 Esson signed a new two-year contract with Inverness in May 2012.
 In December 2013, Esson signed a further deal with Inverness, which also included a coaching role at the club.

 In early 2018, Esson announced that he would be focusing more on his coaching role rather than playing.

 In August 2018, he was offered a testimonial game in honor of his ten-year service to the Highland club.
-The testimonial was initially planned to be played between Inverness CT and an Inverness CT Legends side in April 2020, however, it was postponed to a later date due to the COVID-19 Pandemic which had shut down all football within Scotland, and eventually in December 2020, the plan for the testimonial was scrapped entirely, with a charity auction taking place instead.
+The testimonial was initially planned to be played between Inverness CT and an Inverness CT Legends side in April 2020, however, it was postponed to a later date due to the COVID-19 pandemic which had shut down all football within Scotland, and eventually in December 2020, the plan for the testimonial was scrapped entirely, with a charity auction taking place instead.

+Managerial career

+In July 2024, Esson was quietly, and controversially, released by Inverness, which ultimately became the tipping point that saw CEO Scot Gardiner sacked.
+The following month, it was announced that Esson had become the new manager of Highland League side, Strathspey Thistle, with former Inverness teammate, Aaron Doran, being his first signing as well as joining him in the coaching staff.

+Family

+Ryan Esson was born in Aberdeen on 19 March 1980.

+He is famously the elder brother of Arron Esson, a semi‑professional footballer and coach based in the Highlands.
+The two brothers share a strong bond and have worked together on several local youth football development projects, often running coaching clinics and fundraising matches in their native Aberdeenshire.